AdoboPeanuts/Smart-Contract-Solidity/README.md

 ## Starting your project

-Navigate to the [Remix IDE](https://remix.ethereum.org) and create a new contract called `AssociateProfitSplitter.sol` using the starter code for Level One above.
+Navigate to the [Remix IDE](https://remix.ethereum.org) and create a three new contracts.

 While developing and testing your contract, use the [Ganache](https://www.trufflesuite.com/ganache) development chain, and point MetaMask to `localhost:8545`, or replace the port with what you have set in your workspace.